Clarifai/docs/docs/sdk/python-installation.md

 ---
-description: Learn how to install the Clarifai Python SDK
+description: Learn how to install the Clarifai SDKs
 sidebar_position: 1
 ---